SovereignShop/toko/README.md

 It maintains a set of tokens under arbitrary cursor movement, as well as under insertion and deletion of text.
-Tokens are stored as Datascript facts and form a complete partition of the text (whitespace included), making toko suitable for implementing automatic persistence of textual documents as facts.
+Tokens are stored as Datascript facts and form a complete partition of the text (whitespace included), making toko suitable for implementing automatic, incremental persistence of textual documents as Datascript facts.
 It uses sci to read and evaluate token strings.

+It can potentially form the basis of a CRDT system, as the document is maintained as a doubly linked list of "ropes", allowing concurrent updates with minimal collisions.
+Although not implemented, it should be possible to efficiently map Datascript tx-data to document changes.
+You'd likely want each client to have a cursor for every other client

 It also supports middleware, which can be added to track additional information under cursor movement (depending on your parser).
 See the protocol specification